Laws / Regs

 Insurance companies licensed by the Pennsylvania Insurance Department (PID) write most of the insurance in Pennsylvania.
 The state regulates these licensed companies and policyholder claims will be covered by the Pennsylvania Property and Casualty Insurance Guaranty Association if a licensed insurance company becomes insolvent.

-Licensed insurance companies do not provide all of the insurance needed by PA companies or individuals.
+Licensed insurance companies do not provide all of the insurance needed by Pennsylvania companies or individuals.
 When insurance cannot be obtained from licensed insurers, it is considered “surplus lines insurance” and it may be obtained from unlicensed insurers that are on PID’s Eligible Surplus Lines Insurer List.
-PA’s Surplus Lines Law includes the following.
+Pennsylvania’s Surplus Lines Law includes the following.

-- Per Section 1609(a), the insurance agency/agent (producer) must confirm that the insurance is not available from a Pennsylvania-licensed (“admitted”) company.
+• Per Section 1609(a), the insurance agency/agent (writing producer) must confirm that the insurance is not available from a Pennsylvania-licensed (“admitted”) company.

-- Per Section 1604, the producer must obtain the insurance through an agency or agent that is licensed by PID for surplus lines.
+• Per Section 1604, the writing producer representing the insured must obtain the insurance coverage through a duly licensed surplus lines licensee.

 Please refer to the following for more information.